Break Barriers: Tips for Women to Excel in the Workplace

 Lastly, don’t forget to schedule annual check-ups with your doctors – both your primary care physician and OBGYN for routine testing and preventative screenings.
 No matter how crazy and busy work can get, making these regular appointments must be a priority.

-If ever something feels off, like irregular or painful menstrual periods, you should always air on the side of caution and get yourself checked out immediately.
+If something feels off, like irregular or painful menstrual periods, you should always air on the side of caution and get yourself checked out immediately.

 Health is Wealth

-Running and growing a business can be one of the most challenging undertakings in an entrepreneurs’ life.
+Running and growing a business can be one of the most challenging undertakings in an entrepreneur’s life.

 While marketing, growth, and other business strategies will play a significant role in your business’s success, without a healthy body and mind, you won’t be able to meet the full potential that you, and your company, are capable of.

 Rachel is an Austin blogger, educator, mom, wife, young breast cancer survivor writing about health, saving money, and living a happy life in Austin, Texas.